Acceptance (novel): Background

 Acceptance jumps around in time and between perspectives involving several characters from the first two novels in the Southern Reach Series.

 Annihilation, the first book in the series, was focused on a character known as the biologist who was part of a team, the "twelfth expedition", that entered Area X, a restricted and uninhabited zone known for having anomalous events, which is controlled by a government organization called the Southern Reach.
 After being exposed to strange spores, she began a mysterious mental and sensory shift she calls "brightness".
 She investigated Area X, with an emphasis on an abandoned lighthouse which may have been the beginning site of its strange events.

-Authority, the second book in the series, followed the character John Rodriguez, a.k.a.
-"Control".
-The newly-appointed director of the Southern Reach, he was tasked with interviewing the biologist, who escaped from Area X and prefers to be called "Ghost Bird".
+Authority, the second book in the series, followed the character John "Control" Rodriguez.
+The newly appointed director of the Southern Reach, he was tasked with interviewing the biologist, who escaped from Area X and prefers to be called "Ghost Bird".
 Later he determined Ghost Bird was not the biologist, but a duplicate of her which began germinating in Area X. When Area X began to grow beyond its boundaries, Rodriguez and Ghost Bird jumped through a portal into it.

 The lighthouse keeper

 In a past time just before Area X emerges, Saul Evans, a lighthouse keeper (briefly introduced in Annihilation) builds a friendship with nine-year-old Gloria, the girl who later becomes director of the Southern Reach and psychologist on the twelfth expedition.
 While maintaining the lighthouse (the same one found in Area X), Saul is frustrated by the constant visits of Henry and Suzanne, two members of the Séance & Science Brigade (S&SB), which performs unknown scientific or pseudo-scientific experiments on the lighthouse's lens.
 Later, a fire breaks out on nearby Failure Island, destroying S&SB's headquarters.
 While cleaning the grounds, Saul sees a mysterious flower of light on the floor.
 As he attempts to pluck it, it pricks his finger.
 Saul begins to have vivid nightmares: he imagines walking into his lighthouse only to discover it has transformed into the Tower (an underground spiraling tunnel from the first book).
-When he awakens, Saul begins reciting the meaningless sermon later written by the Crawler on the walls of the Tower.
-Over time Saul becomes increasingly obsessed with the sermon.
+When he awakens, Saul begins reciting the incantation later written by the Crawler on the walls of the Tower.
+Over time Saul becomes increasingly obsessed with the incantation.

 Gloria leaves to be with her father just before Saul returns to the lighthouse at night and sees a glowing light emanating from the trapdoor beside the lens.
 Saul enters the light.
 When he awakens, he finds Henry and Suzanne's bodies beside him.
 However, a doppelgänger of Henry arrives and confronts Saul.
 He grabs Henry and the two fall over the railing of the lighthouse.
 Saul survives, but as he attempts to escape, visions of Area X flood his mind.
 Saul finally stops running, having accepted defeat.
 A tunnel, later referred to by expedition members as the Tower, forms at the site where Saul falls.
 Saul becomes the Crawler which scrawls the organic words which descend through the Tower.